-Keyword selection.
+- Keyword selection.
 If you have done an excellent job with your keyword research, then every keyword in your account should give you a chance to convert.
-But if people are search for your keywords, and people are clicking on your ads, then your budget could dwindle quickly.
+But if people are search for your keywords, and people are clicking on your ads, then your limited Adwords budget could dwindle quickly.

-What can you do about a campaign being Limited by Budget?
+What can you do about a PPC campaign being Limited by Budget?

-Re-evaluate your account.
-Everyone who manages a PPC account should always be questioning whether their current keywords, ads, campaign settings, etc. are all doing their best to promote their goal online.
-If not, avoid sunk costs – a beautiful thing about PPC is that you can always restructure your account and you can always improve your results.
+- Re-evaluate your account.
+Everyone who manages a PPC account should always be questioning whether their current keywords, ads, PPC ad campaign settings, etc. are all doing their best to promote their goal online.
+If not, avoid sunk costs – a beautiful thing about paid search is that you can always restructure your account and you can always improve your results.

 The best thing you can do, though, is make sure your campaigns are organized in a way that promotes your goals.
 If you have a handful of keywords that are hogging most of the clicks in your account, it might be time to re-evaluate your approach.
 Some things to ask: